Mexican Meander - Vibrant Culture & Textiles

 Don Sergio runs a free clinic from his home, if you have access to sterile gloves, antiseptic creams etc you might bring them to donate.

-Moving onto the Yucatan today, be ready for a whole new landscape.
+Be ready for a whole new landscape.

 It is tropical here, the jungle tries to cross the roads!